dotnet/designs/accepted/single-file/staging.md

 # Single-file Staging

-Publishing apps as a single file is a popular feature-request in .Net Core.
+Publishing .NET apps as a single file is a popular feature-request.
 Ideally, we want a single-file solution that:

-* Is compatible with all .Net Core applications
+* Is compatible with all .NET Core applications
-* Bundles MSIL, R2R, native code and custom (data) files
+* Bundles IL, R2R, native code and custom (data) files
 * Doesn't require installation or cleanup steps
 * Runs directly from the bundle, without extracting components to disk
 * Reduces publish-size